 These insects are not a quick snack to make if you make all five, but if I’m be honest?
 Once my kid and I started making these fun bug snack ideas?
 We couldn’t stop!
 Her creativity ran wild coming up with ideas of what we should make next.

 This isn’t the first time we’ve made fun bugs for a snack.
-If you’re looking for more simple snack ideas, check out my melon caterpillars, my five-minute spider snacks, or my easy cucumber hummus bites.
+If you’re looking for more fun snack ideas, check out my melon caterpillars, my five-minute spider snacks, classic chocolate dirt cups (with tons of variation ideas!)

 This time we made five different kinds of bugs once we got rolling.